Haiti marks 10 years since devastating earthquake | DW | 12.01.2020

 "It's a lost decade, totally lost," Haitian economist Kesner Pharel told Agence France-Presse.
 "The capital has not been rebuilt, but our poor governance is not the exclusive responsibility of the local authorities."

-"At the international level we have not seen a mechanism for managing aid that would allow the country to benefit," he added.
+"At the international level we have not seen a mechanism for managing aid that would allow the country to benefit," he said.

-It is unclear how much aid Haiti received in the wake of the earthquake but most experts say it was more than $10 billion (€9 billion).
+It remains unclear how much aid Haiti received in the wake of the earthquake, but most experts say it was more than $10 billion (€9 billion).

-Many of the survivors left Port-au-Prince for places such as Canann, which lies about an hour drive outside of the capital.
+Many of the survivors left Port-au-Prince for places such as Canaan, which lies about an hour's drive outside of the capital.
 In Canaan, what was once a pristine hillside has been converted into a sprawling network of shanties now home to more than 300,000 people.

 "If we were to have a quake of the same magnitude, the results would be the same," said Pharel.
-"The country was never rebuilt, and we've back to square one."
+"The country was never rebuilt, and we're back to square one."

 Read more: Haiti, the UN and the unintended effects of a peace mission